Something really feminine, but cute ansd simple.

 and skirts!! i think i tend to wear skirts, even if it’s just a denim skirt.

 I think it depends where you’re going for the date.
 Location is key.
-For example, you don’t want to be wearing a cutesy, floral dress if y’all were going to a club?posted over 3 years ago
+For example, you don’t want to be wearing a cutesy, floral dress if y’all were going to a club?posted about 4 years ago

-i think you should stay “you” in the outfit so don’t be too uncomfortable whatever you wear. i’d like something that’s modest but cuteposted over 3 years ago
+i think you should stay “you” in the outfit so don’t be too uncomfortable whatever you wear. i’d like something that’s modest but cuteposted about 4 years ago

 Ideal date: Sam Worthington